- How do I submit a work request for a damaged district iPad?

 Submit a work request for a damaged district iPad with the iPads Work Request Form.
 Make sure to enter your username (lastname_firstname) and not your full email address.

-Student iPad work orders will need to be entered by a staff member (often the BTC or school library staff).
-Upon receiving the work order, DTS will verify whether the student has purchased insurance as well as whether they have made a claim against insurance this year.
-This information can be found on the Network Login tab in IC:
+District Student iPad work requests will need to be entered by a staff member, preferably a LTP – Site Coordinator.
+Upon receiving the work request, the District Technology Services (DTS) Mobile Device Hardware Specialists will verify whether the student has purchased insurance, as well as whether they have made a claim against insurance this year.

 - Resetting a forgotten passcode

 - Rejoining to the svvsd Wi-Fi network

 - General assistance with settings, setup or app installation